Topological-Insulator Nanocylinders: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Ulrich Z\"ulicke for discussions on the theoretical results and Stephanie Law and Sivakumar Vishnuvardhan Mambakkam for discussions on the experimental realization of cylindrical QDs of TI.
+We acknowledge Ulrich Z\"ulicke for discussions on the theoretical results and Stephanie Law and Sivakumar Vishnuvardhan Mambakkam for discussions on the experimental realization and on the optical absorption of cylindrical QDs of TI.
 The computations were performed at the R\={a}poi high performance computing facility of Victoria University of Wellington.
 MG wishes to thank Krista Steenbergen for help porting the code for the high-performance compute cluster.